tril-alex/ats-mini/docs/source/manual.md

 ## Controls

-Controls are implemented through the knob:
+Controls are implemented through the encoder knob:

 | Gesture                | Result                                                                                      |
 |------------------------|---------------------------------------------------------------------------------------------|